 One of the many errors that can bring down a WordPress website (and significantly disrupt business) is the White Screen of Death (WSOD).
 This annoying issue requires an immediate fix to bring the website back online.

 The White Screen of Death can be fixed simply by following the recommended checklist and using the appropriate tools.
 If you wish to troubleshoot this error yourself, follow along as I demonstrate several effective ways of fixing the White Screen of Death that could paralyze WordPress websites.

-What is the White Screen of Death?
+- What is the White Screen of Death?

-Troubleshoot White Screen of Death in WordPress
+What Causes the White Screen of Death Error in WordPress?

-Let’s get down to the brass tacks and see how to fix the WordPress White Screen of Death error.
+Let’s get down to the brass tacks and learn the ways to fix the WordPress White Screen of Death error.